cass-community/cass-community.github.io/_software/librom.md

 #                           The recognized area labels are defined in `_data/sw-areas.yml`, and entries here must exactly match the `name` in that
 #                           file, including both spelling and case.
 #   cass_member:            (list) REQUIRED The names of the CASS member organizations (aka software stewardship
 #                           organizations) you are associated with.
-Values include: "fastmath", "PESO", "RAPIDS", "S4PST", "STEP".
+Values include: "FASTMath", "LEADS", "PESO", "RAPIDS", "S4PST", "STEP".
 #                           (other CASS members are not stewarding software products, as far as we know: colabs, corsa, swas)
 #   description:            (string) REQUIRED A one-sentence description of your software.
 To be used as a
 #                           "subtitle", following the `name`.
-#   long_description:       (multiline string) REQUIRED A one-paragraph description of your software.
+#   long_description:       (multiline string) REQUIRED A one-paragr aph description of your software.
 A brief, moderately technical description
 #                           of your software's primary features and capabilities.
 #   target_audience:        (multiline string) REQUIRED A one-paragraph description of who should be interested in your software.
 This should be
 #                           less technical than the description -- meant to guide someone who's inexpert or just trying to